pointfreeco/swift-concurrency-extras/README.md

  }
 ```

-That one change makes this test pass deterministically, 100% of the time.
+That small change makes this test pass deterministically, 100% of the time.

 ## Documentation